 ROTATING MACHINES

-In the ‘60’s and ‘70’s the National Electric Engineering Research Institute [NEERI] was a very active body operating within the CSIR.
-There was considerable interest in high voltage research at universities, industry and in NEERI itself.
-Hence a committee was formed to coordinate this research in South Africa, the High Voltage Coordinating Committee [HVCC].
-Initially the interest was in the field of transmission, especially lightning and switching surges that affected transmission lines and power transformers.
-The HVCC was funded by the CSIR and meetings were held there.
+In the ‘60’s and ‘70’s, the National Electric Engineering Research Institute [NEERI] was a very active body operating within the CSIR.
+There was considerable interest in high-voltage research at universities, industry, and NEERI itself.
+Hence, a committee was formed to coordinate this research in South Africa, the High Voltage Coordinating Committee [HVCC].
+Initially, the interest was in transmission, especially lightning and switching surges that affected transmission lines and power transformers.
+The HVCC was funded by the CSIR, and meetings were held at the CSIR.

-Also at that time widespread problems were occurring with premature failure of the windings of medium voltage motors (6,6 kV and 11 kV).
+Also at that time, widespread problems were occurring with premature failure of the windings of medium voltage motors (6,6 kV and 11 kV).
 This also became of interest to the HVCC.
-It was soon realised that firstly, the research workers in HV phenomena were not experienced in rotating machines and secondly, problems with MV motors could not be considered apart from low voltage motor problems.
+It was soon realised that, firstly, the research workers in HV phenomena were not experienced with rotating machines, and secondly, problems with MV motors could not be considered apart from those with low-voltage motors.

-Thus a working group under the HVCC, the Rotating Machines Working Group [RMWG], was formed.
+Thus, a working group under the HVCC, the Rotating Machines Working Group [RMWG], was formed.
 The scope was expanded to include all electrical rotating machines, i.e. low voltage and medium voltage, motors and generators.
 The RMWG came to be recognised as an influential body of specialists and was represented on SABS TC61 Rotating Machines.
-Members served by invitation, there was no constitution and there were no membership fees.
-Chairpersons were elected for an undefined term by the members.
+Members served by invitation; there was no constitution, and there were no membership fees.
+The members elected the chairpersons for an undefined term.
 This arrangement worked very well for some years.

-Changes were, however, occurring in the policy of the CSIR which lead to the closure of NEERI.
-The HVCC then decided to continue with support from Eskom.
-As it was then looking at research topics wider than high voltage, the name was changed to the Electric Power Coordinating Committee [EPCC].
-This was always in difficulty due to lack of funding and eventually wound down, but as far as it is known the EPCC has not been officially disbanded.
+Changes, however, were occurring in the CSIR's policy, leading to the closure of NEERI.
+The HVCC then decided to proceed with Eskom's support.
+As it turned out, looking beyond high-voltage research, the name was changed to the Electric Power Coordinating Committee [EPCC].
+This was always difficult due to a lack of funding and eventually wound down, but, as far as is known, the EPCC has not been officially disbanded.

-When the EPCC ceased activities the RMWG continued.
+When the EPCC ceased activities, the RMWG continued.
 A tenuous link to the SAIEE was established.
-This was formalised in 2008 when the RMWG became an ASSOCIATED CHAPTER of the SAIEE in terms of the SAIEE Constitution.
-Some years later it was felt that the RMWG would benefit from still closer ties and in 2013 the decision was taken to convert the RMWG into a new Section in the SAIEE.
+This was formalised in 2008, when the RMWG became an ASSOCIATED CHAPTER of the SAIEE under the SAIEE Constitution.
+Some years later, it was felt that the RMWG would benefit from still closer ties, and in 2013, the decision was taken to convert the RMWG into a new Section in the SAIEE.
 The name was then changed to what it is today – the Rotating Machines Section of the SAIEE.

 These are the names of some of the chairpersons who have served over the years: